animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Basically, Spring Data for Apache Geode resolves the preceding configuration to the following:
+Basically, Spring Data for GemFire resolves the preceding configuration to the following:

 </div>